awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/troubleshooting.md

 If you are using a source provider that uses AWS CodeStar connections, you can check the status of a connection using the AWS CLI or AWS SDK\.
 To do this, call `ListConnections` and filter by the type of source provider, such as `Bitbucket`\.

 If you can see your connection displayed there with a status of **Available**, you should be able to return to the CodeGuru console and find your connection\.
 Try refreshing the display in the console if you haven't already\.
-Your connection will only display on the CodeGuru console if it has a status of **Available**\.
-Connections with a status of **Pending** or **Error** will not be displayed\.
+Your connection only displays on the CodeGuru console if it has a status of **Available**\.
+Connections with a status of **Pending** or **Error** are not displayed\.

 ## My repository is in an associated state\.
 Why don't I see recommendations?<a name="troubleshooting-status-no-recos"></a>